fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

-This cheatsheet glances over some of the common syntax of [F# 3.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).
-If you have any comments, corrections, or suggested additions, please open an issue or send a pull request to [https://github.com/dungpa/fsharp-cheatsheet](https://github.com/dungpa/fsharp-cheatsheet).
+This cheatsheet glances over some of the common syntax of [F# 6.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).
+A link directly to [F# Documentation](https://learn.microsoft.com/en-us/dotnet/fsharp/).
+If you have any comments, corrections, or suggested additions, please open an issue or send a pull request to [https://github.com/fsprojects/fsharp-cheatsheet](https://github.com/fsprojects/fsharp-cheatsheet).

 Contents
 --------